DataDog/documentation/content/en/network_performance_monitoring/network_page.md

 ### DNS Resolution

-Starting with Agent 7.17+, using reverse-DNS lookup, the Agent resolves IP’s to human-readable domain names for external and internal traffic.
+Starting with Agent 7.17+, using deep packet inspection, the Agent resolves IP’s to human-readable domain names for external and internal traffic.
 DNS allows you to monitor cloud provider endpoints where a Datadog Agent cannot be installed, such as S3 buckets, application load balancers, and API’s.
 Unrecognizable domain names such as DGA domains from C&C servers may point to network security threats. **DNS is encoded as a tag in Datadog**, so you can use it in search bar queries and the facet panel to aggregate and filter traffic.

 {{< img src="network_performance_monitoring/network_page/dns_aggregation.png" alt="DNS aggregation" >}}